Haptein/powerplan/README.md

 - Performance Logging/Monitoring

 ### QoL
-- Only log temperature sensor warning on initialization
+- Only log temperature sensor warning on initialization, sensor detection at init
-- BAT/AC Identification as initialization
+- Warn if no power reading method available
 - GUI
 - Further Optimize